-Learning Activity 5-5: Leasing Knowledge Check
+Learning Activity 5-4: Leasing Knowledge Check

 - 1. The lease must specify:

 - a.
 The names of the owner and tenant

 - b.
 The address of the unit rented

 - c.
 The term of the lease (initial and renewal terms)

 - d.
 A specification of what utilities and appliances are to be supplied by the owner

 - e.
 A specification of what utilities and appliances are to be supplied by the tenant

 - f.
 All of the above

 - 2. The tenancy addendum includes:

 - a.
 Terms of lease renewal

 - b.
 Requirements for family notice to owner

 - c.
 Utility responsibilities

 - d.
 Requirements for the program

-- 3. Go to the regulation at 24 CFR 982.308(g)(2) and list the three reasons a new HAP contract must be executed.
+- 3. List three reasons a new HAP contract must be executed.

-- 1.

-- 2.

-- 3.

-- 4. Go to the regulation at 24 CFR 982.307(b)(1) and list the information the PHA must provide the prospective owner.
+- 4. What information must the PHA provide to the prospective owner?.